averos-io/averos-io.github.io/_docs/getting-started-developer/02-prerequisites.md

 {: .notice--info}

->🚩 More details on averos authentication provider specifications could be found in the [**Authentication Provider**]({{"/averos/documentation/references-and-conventions/reference-authentication-provider/" | relative_url}} "Authentication Provider") section, further below.
+>🚩 More details on averos authentication provider specifications could be found in the [**Authentication Provider**]({{"/averos/documentation/references-and-conventions/reference-authentication-provider/" | relative_url}} "Authentication Provider") section.
 {: .notice--warning}

 You might want to locally install and run **averos backend mock** authentication provider back end mock by proceeding with the following command line: